mateusabelli/flamenco/web/project-website/content/_index.md

 ### Simple and Portable

-Flamenco consists of a few components and requires almost no configuration to be used in production.
+Flamenco consists of a few components and requires almost no configuration in order to be used in production.

 {{< /columns >}}